 1. How much time do you even have?

-One of the most important questions to overlook is: how much time do I have?
+One of the most important questions to look at is: how much time do I even have?

 If you don’t know how much time you have within 24 hours, 7 days or even 30 days down to the last second, it’s difficult to dedicate your time to anything worth pursuing.